SimekJan/ObjectEdgeDetectorInPixelGraphics/README.md

 ## Project structure

-The main directory contains apart of this README these items:
+The main directory of project contains these items:

+- ```DocImages``` folder which holds images used in this documentation.
+- ```ImagesCreatedInTesting``` folder which contains interesting images (in my opinion) that were created when working on this project (some are not replicable on final version).
 - ```ObjectEdgeDetectorInPixelGraphics``` folder which contains the Java with Maven project itself and is its root directory.
-- ```ImagesCreatedInTesting``` folder which contains interesting images (in my opinion) that were created when working on this project (some are not replicable on final version).
-- ```DocImages``` folder which holds images used in this documentation.
+- ```.gitignore``` internal git repository file.
 - ```specifikace_projektu.pdf``` which is article-like pdf file with initial specification of the project (before it was started).
 This file is only in Czech.
 - ```vyhodnoceni_projektu.pdf``` which contains my sumarisation of the final project and evaluates the initial specification.
 This file is also only in Czech.
-- ```.gitignore``` internal git repository file.
+- ```README.md``` which you are currently reading.
+It serves as documentation and gives basic information about the project.

 ## Using the program